-2. Bartel A, Baum C, Rossin-Slater M, Ruhm C, Waldfogel J. California's Paid Family Leave Law: Lessons from the First Decade.
+2. Bartel Ann, Baum Charles, Rossin-Slater Maya, et al. California's Paid Family Leave Law: Lessons from the First Decade.
 U.S. Department of Labor, ;2014.

 Bartel et al. provide an overview of the first ten years of California Paid Family Leave law.
 The authors summarize data from California's Employment Development Department State Disability Insurance claims indicating that approximately 153,000 family medical leave claims were paid in California in fiscal year 2005-2006, 188,000 in fiscal year 2008-2009, and, after a slight dip in 2009-2010 reached 202,000 in fiscal year 2012-2013.
 About 87% of these claims were for bonding with a newborn and about 12 percent were to care for a sick family member.
 They cite one source (Zigler, Muenchow, and Ruhm [2012]) which estimates that the number of claims increased from 24 per 100 live births to 30 per 100 live births.
 The utilization rates were highest for those with incomes between \$12,001 and \$72,000 per year.
 Bartel et al. cite national and international evidence on both paid and unpaid family leave laws indicating that leave laws are associated with increased use of leave (although studies do indicate that employee awareness of leave benefits are not universal), longer leave, generally positive reactions from employers, and improved child health outcomes.
-They also indicate that evidence suggests, that while unpaid leave may have greater benefits for employees with lower levels of education attainment or who are unmarried.
+They also indicate that evidence suggests, that while unpaid leave may have more positive impacts on more advantaged employees, paid leave may have greater benefits for employees with lower levels of education attainment or who are unmarried.
 Many of these studies are further summarized in this health impact review.

-3. Baum C, Ruhm C. The effects of paid family leave in California on labor market outcomes.
+3. Baum Charles, Ruhm Christopher.
+The Effects of Paid Family Leave in California on Labor Market Outcomes.
 Vol 8390: Institute for the Study of Labor (IZA); 2014.